-High-energy flooding is a primary disturbance process.
+Low-energy, overbank flooding is the most frequent disturbance.
 Prior to flood control, annual floods peaked in June or July (Christy 2004).
-Since flood control, flooding frequency and sediment supply has decreased.
-The contemporary flooding regime may be variable across space due to constructed levees and pumping systems.
-If the associated stream channel moves away from this site, flooding energy diminishes and soils thicken.
-Natural fire is infrequent and stand-replacing; the estimated mean fire return interval is 750 years (Henderson and Lesher, 2007).
-Tree-throw occurs in forested communities.
+Since flood control, timing, frequency, and duration has decreased.
+However, if a migrating stream channel moves across this site, soils and flooding regime change to those of Levee Group, and plant communities will adjust accordingly.

+Natural fire regime on adjacent forested riparian sites is infrequent and stand-replacing; the estimated mean fire return interval is 750 years (Henderson and Lesher, 2007).
+The cultural component of the disturbance regime prior to Euro-American settlement is unclear.
+Cultural burning could have occurred in some cases, but summer inundation may have made this site too wet to burn.